About This Location

-The bridge is named after the 19-century American naturalist, essayist, poet, and philosopher, Henry David Thoreau.
-He was a lover of all things relating to nature and is a leading environmentalist figure.
-Along the bridge, there are Thoreau quotes carved out of the steel railings.
-On the eastern end of the bridge is one of his most famous quotes, “I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived.”
-Gray Organschi Architecture were the designers of the bridge,
+The bridge's name, the Henry David Thoreau Footbridge, pays homage to the illustrious 19th-century American naturalist, essayist, poet, and philosopher, Henry David Thoreau.
+Revered as a stalwart environmentalist, Thoreau's legacy is etched into the very fabric of the bridge.
+As visitors traverse this remarkable structure, they encounter Thoreau's eloquent words, thoughtfully carved into the steel railings.
+On the eastern end of the bridge, one of his most iconic quotes graces the structure: "I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived."